Jayasankar9/Jayasankar9/README.md

 - 👀 I’m interested in coding
 - 🌱 I’m currently learning persuing my masters in data sceince
 - 💞️ I’m looking to collaborate on data sceince
-- 📫 How to reach me ...
+-  reach me on my reposiory by comments

 <!---
 Jayasankar9/Jayasankar9 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.